iliaGilia/Py_Libary_Project/README.md

 The application includes the following features:

-Add, view, update, and delete book records.
+-Add, view, update, and delete book records.
-Add, view, update, and delete customer records.
+-Add, view, update, and delete customer records.
-Add, view, and delete loan records.
+-Add, view, and delete loan records.
-Search for books and customers by name.
+-Search for books and customers by name.
-View a list of overdue books with their return dates.
+-View a list of overdue books with their return dates.
-The system uses SQLite as its database backend.
+-The system uses SQLite as its database backend.
 When you first start the application, it will create a new database file called books.sqlite3.

 This project has provided a basic structure which can be expanded upon to create a more advanced library system.